jmf-nyu/miap_diglit/docs/bash.md

 Hello from my first BASH script!
 ```

-## Using tab completion with your script
+## Using tab completion with script

-After you create and save a script file (for example `hello.sh`), you can already use tab completion on its name **if you are in the same directory** as the file.
+After create and save a script file (for example `hello.sh`), you can already use tab completion on its name **if you are in the same directory** as the file.

-For example, if you ran:
+For example, if ran:

 ```bash
 $ nano hello.sh